CuriousCI/software-engineering/software-engineering.typ

 If we want we can manipulate the "parameters" in real life: a better experienced team has a lower probability to introduce an error, but a higher cost.
 What we can do is:
 1. randomly generate the parameters (probability to introduce an error and to not detect it)
-2. simulate the development process with the random parameters By repeating this a bunch of times, we can find out which parameters have the best results, a.k.a generate the lowest development times (there are better techinques like simulated annealing, but this one is simple enough for us).
+2. simulate the development process with the random parameters By repeating this a bunch of times, we can find out which parameters have the best results, a.k.a generate the lowest development times (there are better techniques like simulated annealing, but this one is simple enough for us).

 === Key performance index `[5400]`